luthemes/amicable/readme.md

 # Amicable
-Amicable is a starter theme for WordPress
+Amicable is a starter theme for ClassicPress

 ## Requirements
 There are few things that we will need to begin.